Competitive balance in the UEFA Champions League group stage: Novel measures show no evidence of decline: Methodology and data

 The UEFA Champions League was organised in the same format between the 2003/04 and 2023/24 seasons.
 The group stage contained eight groups of four teams each.
 The top two teams qualified for the Round of 16, where the group winners were matched with the runners-up, the third-placed teams were transferred to the second most prestigious UEFA club competition, and the fourth-placed teams were eliminated.

 In order to ensure the balancedness of the groups, the 32 teams were allocated into four pots.
-Until the 2014/15 season, the seeding was determined by the UEFA club coefficients except for assigning the titleholder to the first pot \citep{Csato2021a}.
+Until the 2014/15 season, seeding was determined by the UEFA club coefficients except for assigning the titleholder to the first pot \citep{Csato2021a}.
 The first pot consisted of the titleholder and the champions of the highest-ranked associations from the 2015/16 season \citep{DagaevRudyak2019}, and the UEFA Champions League titleholder, the UEFA Europa League titleholder, as well as the champions of the highest-ranked associations from the 2018/19 season \citep{Csato2020a}.

-Sections~\ref{Sec31} and \ref{Sec32} motivate and define the proposed indices for ex ante and ex post competitive balance, respectively.
-Section~\ref{Sec33} provides an example of their calculation, while Section~\ref{Sec34} gives information about our data.
+Sections~\ref{Sec41} and \ref{Sec42} motivate and define the indices of ex ante competitive balance and dynamic concentration, respectively.
+Section~\ref{Sec43} provides an example of their calculation, Section~\ref{Sec44} gives information about the underlying data, while Section~\ref{Sec45} presents how the dynamics of competitive balance is analysed.
+Last but not least, Section~\ref{Sec46} summarises the main steps of our research.